 What’s more, the name ‘internal server error’ can be misleading, because, in almost all cases, your host (and/or server) isn’t to blame.
-If you take a look at the HTTP specifications, you can see that the 500 internal server error means the following:
+If you take a look at the HTTP specifications, you can see that an internal server error means the following:

 The server encountered an unexpected condition that prevented it from fulfilling the request.

-If this line isn’t yet in your config file, create it using the following line of code somewhere above the line that says
+If this line isn’t in your config file, create it by adding the following line of code somewhere above the line that says

 define( "WP_DEBUG", true );